Notes, Quotes & Smart Remarks

 The plan is for at least 8 hours at each motel, but certain circumstances discussed earlier could shorten that time somewhat on a night or two.
 The vast majority of our past participants have indicated they would sacrifice a little sleep to see the planned attractions.

 Tipping of escort(s), bus driver or any step-on guide is your individual choice (the escorts are volunteers, not paid employees.)
 If you feel that you have been treated particularly well by any or all of these people you may want to tip them.
-Many people have asked what is considered an appropriate tip if they choose to do so.
-A dollar a day is average for a driver who has worked hard for you or for a step-on guide.
-Fifty cents to a dollar a day for the escort(s) is appropriate.
 Please don’t pass the hat.
 Instead, place your tip in an envelope with your name on it, and give it personally to the person(s) you would like to reward for a job well done.
-(The owner of the business expects no tips if he is your guide).

 Back to top

 Thanks for joining us and have a great time!

 Get your FREE 2017 brochure here!